breandan/crypto-koans/README.md

 #### What is a key?

-* A key is a way to keep others from reading your secret.
+* A key is a way to keep others from knowing your secret.
 * A key is something you know, have or are.
   * Something you know: a password
   * Something you have: a physical key